 The main question to ask yourself before deciding on the mount is what your photography goals are.
-If you are planning to shoot wide angle shots using a DSLR camera and lens, then the payload capacity is less of a concern.
-If you want to go deeper and use a heavy telephoto lens or a small telescope, then a beefier model such as the SkyGuider Pro is a better option.
+If you are planning to shoot wide angle shots using a DSLR camera and lens, then the payload capacity of the mount is less of a concern.
+If you want to go deeper and use a heavy telephoto lens or a small telescope, then a more robust model such as the SkyGuider Pro is a better option.

 As you can see in the photo above, the SkyGuider pro tracks the sky effortlessly during long exposures.
-Any instability in the mount would show itself right away at this focal length over the course of a 1.5-minute frame.
+Any instability in the mount would show itself right away at this focal length over the course of each 4-minute exposure.

-I did not need to attach the included counterweight and shaft to the unit, as the overall weight of my camera + lens was low.
-The camera was attached via a ball head threaded to the mount.
+I did not need to attach the included counterweight and shaft to the unit, as the overall weight of my camera and lens were low.
+The camera was attached using a ball head threaded to the mount.

 The models from iOptron and Sky-Watcher have been under the microscope lately, as their price point sits within the range of a broad range of beginners.
 The earlier version of this unit is known simply as the SkyGuider Camera mount, and it lacks the precision and portability of the newer iOptron SkyGuider Pro.

-I have enjoyed the SGP for many reasons, but a few of them stand out.
+I have enjoyed the iOptron SkyGuider Pro over the past 2 years for many reasons, but a few of them stand out.

-I was up and running with the SGP right out of the box -this mount is truly user-friendly, even in the dark.
-The mount silently tracks the night sky while I point my DSLR at different swaths of sky testing different exposure lengths and ISO settings providing absolute freedom to frame up new photos.
+I can get up and running with this portable mount in a matter of minutes.
+The first time I used the SkyGuider, I was off and running right out of the box.
+This mount is incredibly simple to use and straightforward (even in the dark).
+The mount silently tracks the night sky while I point my DSLR at different swaths of the night sky testing different exposure lengths and ISO settings providing absolute freedom to frame up new photos.

 The battery is easy to charge using a micro-USB cable and lasts the entire night.
 The flashing lights when plugged in let you know that the battery is fully charged.

 Moving the entire mount (including a tripod) to a new location is easy, as the polar alignment process can be done in minutes.
-This handy in both the backyard (to work around obstructions) and when traveling to darker skies.
-The mount itself is small enough to fit in my glovebox.
+This is handy in the backyard to work around obstructions, and when traveling with the mount to darker skies.
+The mount itself is small enough to fit in my glovebox or carry-on bag.

-I highly recommend the iOptron SkyGuider Pro to beginners and owners of less mobile-friendly equipment setups like myself.
+I highly recommend the iOptron SkyGuider Pro to beginners and those looking for a portable grab-and-go setup.

 What do you think of the iOptron SkyGuider Pro?
 If you have used this mount for astrophotography, please let me know your results in the comments.
 Until next time, clear skies!